eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 But most of these invariants are never enforced.
 The ones that are enforced are usually enforced in ad-hoc places.

-- invariants can be ranked by how hard they are to enforce
+Invariants can be ranked by how hard they are to enforce:

-    - at the bottom you have scalar invariants: that apply to a single column in a row.
-        - they are the easiest to enforce.
-    - then you have invariants that involve relations between two columns in the same row.
+1. *Scalar* invariants involve a single value, and are easy to enforce both in a database and in a programming language.
-        - these are again easy to enforce.
+1. *Multi-column* invariants, involving a relationship between values in a single row are also easy to enforce.
-    - then you have invariants that are about changes to a row:
-        - relations between the pre-update and post-update (old and new) versions of the row
-        - these are a bit harder to enforce: they require triggers.
+1. *Before/after* invariants between the pre-update and post-update values of a row are harder to enforce, but are still enforceable in SQL using triggers.
-    - larger-scale constraints are much harder to enforce
-        - constraints that span multiple tables
-        - i generally don't enforce these, because i don't know how
-    - you should saturate all constraints that are easy to enforce
+1. *Relational* invariants spanning multiple database tables are very hard to enforce in SQL.
+They have to be enforced at the app level, usually when converting the results of an SQL query involving joins into an object in the programming language of the API server.

+In general you should enforce every invariant you can tractably enforce.

-    - many of these you can come up with while designing the database, it's a matter of going through a checklist
+Most of these you can come up with while designing the database.

+Following a checklist (such as this post) can help.

-    - some of these you'll only come up with after the fact, looking at the data, and wonder why you didn't think of them
+Some of them you will only come up with after the fact, looking at the data, and often wonder why you didn't think of them.

-    - when you run into that case, you should add those to your checklist
+In either case, adding a constraint is not terribly time consuming.

+It's just a matter of creating a migration and writing the DDL.

+The only tedious part is the verbosity of SQL, but GitHub Copilot is really good at this.
+You can write a comment explaining what you want and it usually gets the constraint right.

-    - you should start with the strictest possible data model
+You should start with the strictest possible data model.

-    - it's easy, brutally easy, to go from strict to lax
-    - it is very hard, often involving days or weeks of planning and work, to go from lax to strict
+Because it's trivial to go from strict to lax: you just drop the constraints.
+But it is very, very hard to go from lax to strict, often it involves days or weeks or months of planning and data migrations.

 # Defense in Depth {#depth}